-Not only does this make for a happier customer, it also reduces the eCommerce return rates of customers sending back products that didn’t meet their expectations.
+Not only does it make a happier customer, it also reduces the eCommerce return rates of customers sending back products that didn’t meet their expectations.

 For more on how Riviera Maison leverages UGC in their eCommerce, check out the rest of their case study.
 For now, let’s move on to inspiring online shoppers with customer content.

-2. SuperStudio: Give your customers style inspiration from real homes
+2. Nordliebe: Give your customers style inspiration from real homes

 While your brand’s personal styling ideas are useful, it can’t beat the enthusiasm that comes with a happy customer styling their own home with your products.
-Plus, this styling isn’t appearing in a showroom or a product display; it’s real people who face real styling challenges and have found solace in your online furniture brand.
+The styling choices don’t appear in a showroom or a product display; it’s real people who face real styling challenges and have found solace in your online furniture brand.
 Nothing is more inspiring for your future customers!

-With UGC, let your customers inspire future shoppers by including their images and videos in your online buying process.
-Their styling ideas will also give your brand a glimpse into the minds of your customers, which can inspire how you design them in the future or even how you display them in your store.
+With UGC, you let your customers inspire future shoppers by including their images and videos in your online buying process.
+Through using your customers’ styling ideas, your brand have a key glimpse into your customer’s minds.
+This can inspire future design decisions or even how you display them in your store.

-Home furnishings brand, SuperStudio, takes their UGC gallery one step further by including HotSpots or numbered tags in their customer content that show shoppers where each product appears in the photo.
+Home furnishings brand, Nordliebe, takes their UGC gallery one step further by including HotSpots or numbered tags in their customer content that show shoppers where each product appears in the photo.